Animation in Australia

 Air Programs International, King Arthur and the Square Knights of the Round Table, 1972.
 Courtesy of the National Film and Sound Archive.

 In the late 1950's television was introduced in Australia.
 It wasn't long before TV became the principal medium of animation.
 The new genre of 'Saturday Morning Cartoons' was dominated by the US production company Hanna Barbera.
-Australian animators contributed to various Hanna Barbera cartoons as the company had a production company in Sydney (see Developing Animation 2: Australia).
+Australian animators contributed to various Hanna Barbera cartoons as the company had a production company in Sydney.

 The Australian Broadcasting Corporation (ABC) has long been a supporter of children's programming.
 This has included broadcasting and assisting to produce various animated programs.
 ABC's Kindergarten Playtime (1959) was Australia's first children's education program and one of the first programs to feature animation.
 Continuing their pioneering role, the ABC screened the Australian stop motion animation, Wambidgee, in 1962.
 The black and white series followed the adventures of an Aboriginal boy and his tribe.